iredmail/docs/en_US/howto/1-change.mail.attachment.size.md

 !!! note

-    They don't have to be same. but `mailbox_size_limit` (size of the mailbox) MUST be equal to or LARGER than `message_size_limit` (size of single email message).
-Since per-user mailbox quota is enforced by Dovecot, so the `mailbox_size_limit` is useless but required by Postfix.
+    * They don't have to be same. but `mailbox_size_limit` (size of the mailbox) MUST be equal to or LARGER than `message_size_limit` (size of single email message).
+    * Postfix is configured to pipe received email to Dovecot for local mail delivery, so the `mailbox_size_limit` setting is not used, but we still need this setting to surpress Postfix warning while starting Postfix service.

 Restart postfix to make it work: